 Short term rental properties

-Properties being used for short term rentals (AirBnB, VRBO, etc) must carry additional liability insurance, so check the source properly for these rates during your due diligence period.
+Properties being used for short term rentals (AirBnB, VRBO, etc) must carry additional liability insurance, so check pricing with your insurance agent during your due diligence period.
 The last thing you want is for someone to slip and fall and you find out that you aren’t adequately insured.
+If that unfortunately happens, the victim can seek the legal help from slip and fall injury lawyers in new york city and you should definitely prevent that from happening.
 Or, worse, you aren’t insured at all because you didn’t let your agent know what you planned to do with the property.
 Here’s also where we tell you not to be that person illegally using a property for short term rentals.
 It’s a touchy subject in New Orleans and your new neighbors will more than likely report you.

 A reminder about flood insurance